mlcraft-io/docs/docs/user-guide/explore/alerts/index.md

 This section offers a comprehensive overview of the Alert or Report setup.
 Key features include:

-  **Query Key**: This is the primary metric that your alert or report is based on.
+  **Query Key**: This is the primary query that your alert or report is based on.
 It's a critical element in the monitoring process.

   **Measures**: Select the quantitative data points you wish to track or display.
 These are crucial for your analysis and will be highlighted in the Preview.